dapper91/pjrpc/docs/source/pjrpc/quickstart.rst

 Batch requests
 ______________

 Batch requests also supported.
-You can build ``pjrpc.BatchRequest`` request by your hand and then send it to the server.
-The result is a ``pjrpc.BatchResponse`` instance you can iterate over to get all the results or get each one by index:
+You can build :py:class:`pjrpc.common.BatchRequest` request by your hand and then send it to the server.
+The result is a :py:class:`pjrpc.common.BatchResponse` instance you can iterate over to get all the results or get each one by index:

 .. code-block:: python